Practical Advice about Malaria Prevention for Visitors to Uganda

 Will you catch Malaria on your Safari?

-You will not.
+Most likely, you will not.
 Follow the instructions on this page, consult your doctor or travel clinic in your country, and take your Malaria Regimen.
+None of our clients have ever contracted Malaria on Safari.